lanj/MDX-CrowdParking/chapter1.md

 The project reuses web 2.0 technology, Google map for displaying geo-location data which is needed to identify places of interest (POI) for end users.

 The project employed staged releases for development of the project to ensure reuse of components and a working product at each milestone.
-It will use native hybrid to ensure access to native features for location services.
-And will mitigate risk by focusing on developing small pilot prototype which will provide information about parking in a small area and will involve using small number of participants.

 ## Resources